Course Title: Master of Science in Spatial Planning

 This is a self directed learning module which is reported in a dissertation between 15,000 and 20,000 words.
 The dissertation must be an original piece of work by the student on a topic relevant to the theme of Spatial Planning and is a mandatory requirement for the award of the masters degree.
 The dissertation offers each student an opportunity to explore, on an in-depth basis, a particular and specialised problem or aspect of planning.

-The programme has an active alumni, the Spatial Planning Graduate Network.
-A survey of all graduates found that: -
+The course has an active alumni, the Spatial Planning Graduate Network.
+A survey of all graduates found that:

 - 90% of respondents said their career progressed following the course with 79% attributing this to the course

 - 92% of graduates said they would recommend the course to a friend or colleague